The Carnot Bound: Limits and Possibilities for Bandwidth-Efficient Consensus: Carnot 2: Analysis in the standard model

-Recall the following terminology from Section \ref{formal}.
-Consider a view $v$ with correct leader $p_i$, and suppose $p_i$ proposes a view $v$ block $b$.
-Let $k$ be the reconstruction parameter for $b$, and let $I$ be the set of processors $p_j$ that enter view $v$ as specified by the protocol and disseminate a certified fragment of $b$ at $j$ upon receiving a votable fragment for view $v$.
+Recall the following terminology from Section \ref{formal}, which we now modify to fit with Carnot ~2.
+Consider a view $v$ in superview $w$ with correct leader $p_i$, and suppose $p_i$ proposes a view $v$ block $b$.
+Let $k$ be the reconstruction parameter for $b$, and let $I$ be the set of processors $p_j$ that disseminate a certified fragment of $b$ at $j$ upon receiving such a fragment from $p_i$.
 If $|I|\geq k$, then we say \emph{fragments are well disseminated in view $v$}.